 Madison Claire Reams, a Literary student in the junior class of 2019 at MSA, wrote a poem in August 2017 that describes much of what Mississippi has become. “‘Yesterday, It Rained’ is basically a metaphor within the literal understanding that in Mississippi the weather is unpredictable.
 The week I wrote this poem was one of the first weeks of school – I was homesick and tired, and it seemed like the work kept piling up – while it literally rained the whole week.
 I wrote this on a Friday, after the Thursday in which the metaphorical storm was the worst.
 Friday was the first day that week that it didn’t rain, and I had also grown a stronger bond with my Literary classmates.
 That Friday, I felt hope.
 This poem was made to symbolize that change from “dreary” feelings into a hope-filled end of the week.
 It was made to show any change the reader interprets it as” said Reams.

 Mississippi has seen dreary days, with many consisting of heavy rain leaving the landscape dotted with deep puddles of rainwater.
 The storms still come and go, but they’re not as strong as they use to be.
 Sometimes it rains, sometimes it pours, but after the rain there is always the sun.
-Perspective is everything.
 Enjoy this poem by Claire Reams, a post from the MSA Literary Arts Blogspace.

 Yesterday, it rained,